R-Galarza/htb-writeups-retired/GoodGames/README.md

 The analysis successfully dumped sensitive information from the database, including valid credentials (which will not be disclosed in this writeup for ethical reasons).

-However, the extracted credentials could not be directly reused, as there was no functional entry point within the application where they could be authenticated.

 ### Command Used